wjcarpenter/gvoice-sms-takeout-xml/README.md

 - Second, if the script can't figure it out automatically, it emits a "TODO" message asking you to add an entry to a JSON file and re-run.
 If you don't see any TODO messages (most people will not), then the script figured everything out.

+JSON files from Google Chat don't contain phone numbers, so any discovery of phone numbers comes from the HTML files from Google Voice.
+The Google Voice files are processed first, so any discovered contact numbers can be used when processing the Google Chat files.
+Google Chat files contain a contact name and a contact email address.
+A phone number for either is sufficient, whether configured in the JSON contacts file or discovered in the Google Voice HTML files.

 If the script didn't deal with the edge cases, it would be possible to see things either mapped to the number "0000000000" or without any number at all